 What happens if my claim is successful?

-If your claim is successful, we will deduct our legal fees from the damages we have won for you.
-This fee will be agreed at the start of your case, and will be inclusive of VAT.
+If your claim is successful, our panel will deduct our legal fees from the damages they have won for you.
+This fee will be agreed at the start of your case.

 We can talk to you about our fees and how they work in more detail at the start of your emissions case.